patriksvensson/fantasma/README.md

 > Read this before using Fantasma.

 * **Fantasma is not yet suitable for production.**
+* Database schema changes frequently, so make sure you use a separate database for Fantasma jobs until things are a bit more stable.
 * Time sensitive jobs are not supported.
   For example, when using the SQL backend, cluster nodes sometimes need to elect a new leader (if the current leader drops off), and this can take up to a minute.
 During that time no jobs are processed.